WolfpackEW/opac-wolfpack-7f81a/content/pages/index.md

     - name: 'twitter:image'
       value: images/starter-preview.png
       relativeUrl: true
+  description: >-
-  description: 'Profile for the plant commonly known as Beach Sagewort which is located in '
+    Profile for the plant commonly known as Beach Sagewort which is located in the Sensory Garden.
 layout: advanced
 ---